Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: The Algorithms

 As suggested previously, instead of computing the distance of an incoming time-series to each one of those already available per-day time-series, classified as event or non-event, we consider a point-to-subspace query in the infinity norm:

-and specifically the test whether the distance \eqref{eq:infty} is less than or equal to $\Delta$.
-As we described in section~\ref{sec:problem_statement} for uniform noise $\ell^\infty$ gives the maximum likelihood estimate.
-The infinity-norm is sometimes seen as difficult to work with, due of the lack of differentiability.
-However note, that it \eqref{eq:infty} can be recast as a test of feasibility of a linear programming problem:
+and test whether the distance \eqref{eq:infty} is less than or equal to $\Delta$.
+As we described in Section~\ref{sec:problem_statement} for uniform noise, the supremum norm ($\ell^\infty$) gives the maximum likelihood estimate.
+The infinity norm is sometimes seen as difficult to work with, due of the lack of differentiability.
+However, note that it \eqref{eq:infty} can be recast as a test of the feasibility of a linear programming problem:

-Alternatively, this is an intersection of hyperplanes, or a hyper-plane arrangement.
+Alternatively, this is an intersection of hyperplanes, also known as a hyper-plane arrangement.
 As we will show in the following section, this geometric intuition is useful in the analysis of the algorithms.

 In Algorithm \ref{alg:SPC} we present a test, which considers only a subset $S, |S| \ll n$ of coordinates, picked uniformly at random.
 As we show in the following section, this test has only a modest one-sided error.